Chad-Mowbray/certs/README.md

 openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem
 ```

 Congratulations, you've just generated a public key and a private key that can be used to encrypt communication on the web!
 The problem is that this is a "self-signed" certificate--outside the web of trust spun by the Certificate Authorities.
 It still works though.
-In fact DigiCert Global Root CA probably ran the same command to generate their own root certificate--they just did it in an underground bunker somwhere in Nevada.
+In fact DigiCert Global Root CA probably ran the same command to generate their own root certificate--they just did it in an underground bunker somewhere in Nevada.

 ### Back to HTTPS
 Now that we know a little bit about the mechanism that enables trust on the internet, let's get back to our packets.

-We saw some TCP packets that preceeded either the HTTP or TLS protocols.
+We saw some TCP packets that preceded either the HTTP or TLS protocols.
 HTTPS adds some extra steps to the initial interaction between a client (browser) and a server.
 Before sending the application data (OSI layer 7), there is what is called a "TLS handshake".
 The TLS handshake is where the encryption is negotiated.

 ![TLS Handshake](readme/tls_handshake.png)